MicrosoftDocs/win32/desktop-src/trusted-execution/vbs-enclaves-dev-guide.md

 *Refer to sample code in the **Test enclave** project to follow along with the steps below.*

-In our enclave Sample we create a simple enclave which XORs the input with `0xDADAF00D` and returns the result.
+In our enclave Sample, we create a simple enclave which XORs the input with `0xDADAF00D` and returns the result.
 Let’s break down how we do that:

-1. We start by including `winenclave.h`.
-In the sample code refer to `Samples/VbsEnclave/Test enclave/precomp.h`:
+1. Start by including `winenclave.h`.
+In the sample code, refer to `Samples/VbsEnclave/Test enclave/precomp.h`:

     ```cpp
     #include <winenclave.h>